BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 $ echo $lehex
 9f7b2a5c
 ```
-In addition, you'll always need to know the size of your constants.
+In addition, you'll always need to know the size of your integers.
 You can just remember that every two hexidecimal characters is one byte.
 Or, you can use `echo -n` piped to `wc -c`, and divide that in two:
 ```
 $ echo -n $lehex | wc -c | awk '{print $1/2}'
 4